lifeparticle/Ruby-Cheatsheet/README.md

 ============
 How to iterate an Array
 -----
-There are multiple ways you can iterate an.
+There are multiple ways you can iterate an Array.

 | No | Name | When to use |
 |---|---|---|